 When set to [Soft off], the ATX switch can be used as a normal system power-OFF button when pressed for less than 4 seconds.
-[Suspend] allows the button to have a dual function where pressing less than 4 seconds will place the system in sleep mode.
+[Suspend] allows the button to have a dual function where pressing less than 4 seconds will place the system in sleep mode or wake up the system.
 Regardless of the setting, holding the ATX switch for more than 4 seconds will power OFF the system.
 Configuration options: [Soft off] [Suspend]